 Do you need a disclaimer?

-Firstly, recognize your need for a disclaimer.
+Firstly, recognise your need for a disclaimer.
 If you provide products, services or both then you are going to require a disclaimer.
 Products are easily identified but services may be more difficult to identify.
 A service can be providing information, such as articles or other media, or providing assistance such as IT, financial services or medical services.

 What might you be you liable for?

-Once you recognize the need for the disclaimer, then you will need to give thought to the type of liabilities you might face.
+Once you recognise the need for the disclaimer, then you will need to give thought to the type of liabilities you might face.
 If you have any written content on your website, you may face being held liable for the information you have provided.
 If you sell a product you may face customers claiming they were injured by that product.
 If you allow comments on your website or social media page you will need to add a disclaimer removing any liability of users content.

 What would you like to protect?